 The Russian Federation requires all foreign nationals to obtain a Russian Visa prior to entry, except for those covered under International Agreements.

 A visa must be obtained prior to entering the Russian Federation.
+(Consular offices of the Russian Federation do not recommend purchasing tickets to Russia before obtaining a visa).

 The visa is attached directly to your foreign travel document and has the following information: Last name, First name (in both Russian and English lettering), date of birth, sex, citizenship, passport number, date of visa issuance along with permitted duration of stay in the Russian Federation, invitation number or a Telex number, visa period, purpose of travel, and the information of the inviting agency or the inviting person, and the visa multiplicity.